ktw5691/academic-kickstart/content/home/tags/index.md

 # Tag Cloud widget.
 widget = "tag_cloud"  # Do not modify this line!
-headless = true  # This file represents a page section. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false

 title = "Popular Topics"